braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/creating_a_webhook.md

 ![Webhook_Request_Header][26]

-## Step 5: test send your message
+## Step 5: Test send your message

 Before making your campaign go live, you may wish to test the webhook to make sure the request is formatted properly.
 To do so, navigate to the preview tab and send the test webhook.
 You can test the webhook for a random user, a specific user (by entering their email address of external user ID), or a customized user with attributes of your choosing.
 If the request is successful, a small message will appear at the top of your screen.
 If the webhook request is unsuccessful, a modal will appear with the error response message.
 The screenshot below is an example of the response of a webhook with an invalid webhook URL.

 ![Webhook Test Feature][64]

-## Step 6: continue campaign creation
+## Step 6: Continue campaign creation

 Continuing creating your campaign the way that you normally would.
 As with all of our message types, you can preview what your request will look like for a particular user, random user, or user with specific attributes in the preview section of the webhook composer.

-## Errors, Retry Logic, and Timeouts
+## Errors, retry logic, and timeouts

 Webhooks rely on Braze's servers making requests to an external endpoint, and syntax and other errors may arise.
 The first step to avoiding webhook errors is to test your webhook campaign for syntax errors and to make sure that personalized variables have a default value.
 However, webhooks may still fail due to issues like expired API keys, rate limits, or unexpected server errors.
 If your webhook fails to send, an error message gets logged to the [Developer Console][42], under "Message Activity Log."
 This description contains the time the error occurred, the app name, and the error message: